AmandaBirmingham/C-VIEW-Currents/README.md

          1. Run `ssh -T git@github.com`
          2. Confirm the addition of github.com to the list of known hosts
          3. Access is validated if you receive a message stating `You've successfully authenticated, but GitHub does not provide shell access`
-   4. Configure `gh cli` access
+   4. Configure `cli` access for `gh`
       1. Run `source /shared/workspace/software/anaconda3/bin/activate cview_currents` to activate the cview_currents environment
       2. Run `gh auth login`
       3. Choose `GitHub.com` as the account to log into
-      5. Choose `SSH` as the protocol
+      4. Choose `SSH` as the protocol
-      6. Choose `/home/ubuntu/.ssh/<keyname>` as the ssh key
+      5. Choose `/home/ubuntu/.ssh/<keyname>` as the ssh key
-      7. Title the key `<keyname>`
+      6. Title the key `<keyname>`
-      8. Open a browser and *ensure that you are logged in with your chosen github account!*
+      7. Open a browser and *ensure that you are logged in with your chosen github account!*
-      9. As directed by the `gh` auth process, open the url `https://github.com/login/device`
+      8. As directed by the `gh` auth process, open the url `https://github.com/login/device`
-      10. Paste in the one-time code provided by the process and confirm access
+      9. Paste in the one-time code provided by the process and confirm access
+         1. If you receive an "[HTTP 422 error key is already in use](https://github.com/cli/cli/discussions/6271)" error message, this is ok, as described in the link
    5. Clone the SEARCH repos (note that this must come AFTER configuring Github ssh access)
       1. Run `cd /shared/workspace/software`
       2. Run `git clone git@github.com:joshuailevy/SD-Freyja-Outputs.git` to clone the (private) repo for the raw results